Skip to main content

 Fall/Winter 1995

-The Stockman is a dressmaker’s dummy — the armless, headless torso form around which garments are constructed.
+The Stockman is a dressmaker’s dummy — the armless, headless torso form around which garments are constructed in the ateliers of Paris, a tool so fundamental to the process of making clothes that it has become invisible, part of the furniture of fashion’s backstage that no one thinks to examine.
 For his Fall/Winter 1995 collection, Martin Margiela took this tool of the trade and turned it into the collection’s central motif, producing garments that appeared to have been designed not for the three-dimensional human body but for the flat, static surface of the mannequin.
 Vests and bodices replicated the Stockman’s shape exactly, their seams following the dummy’s contours rather than those of the person wearing them.
-The effect was uncanny: clothing that seemed to belong to nobody, that existed in a space between garment and pattern piece.
+The effect was uncanny: clothing that seemed to belong to nobody, that existed in a space between garment and pattern piece, between something finished and something still in the process of becoming.

-This was Margiela at his most conceptually precise.
+This was Margiela at his most conceptually precise, and the collection has been described by critics as possibly his best and most radical body of work.
 The flat garments did not simply reference the tools of fashion production — they interrogated the fundamental assumption that clothing must conform to the body.
 What happens when the garment refuses to acknowledge the wearer’s form?
 What does it mean to wear something that was designed for an abstraction?
 These were not rhetorical questions.
-The collection answered them on the runway, where models moved through the space wearing garments that maintained their rigid, planar quality against the softness and motion of the human frame.
-The tension was productive and strange.
+They were questions with material consequences, answered on the runway by the physical reality of women wearing garments that maintained their architectural flatness against the curvature and movement of living bodies.
+The garments did not accommodate the body; they proposed an alternative to it, suggesting that the human form is only one of the shapes clothing might inhabit, and perhaps not the most interesting one.

-The Stockman collection also demonstrated Margiela’s gift for finding conceptual depth in fashion’s most mundane infrastructure.
-The tailor’s dummy, the lining, the label, the seam — these were the invisible elements that other designers took for granted, and they were precisely the elements Margiela found most interesting.
+The collection also demonstrated Margiela’s gift for finding conceptual depth in fashion’s most mundane infrastructure.
+The tailor’s dummy, the lining, the label, the seam — these were the invisible elements that other designers took for granted, the things that existed only to serve the finished garment’s appearance, and they were precisely the elements Margiela found most interesting.
+His entire project, from the debut in 1989 through his departure in 2009, can be understood as a systematic excavation of fashion’s unconscious: the assumptions, habits, and hierarchies that structure the industry but are never themselves examined.
+The Stockman collection was the clearest articulation of this project, the moment at which Margiela demonstrated that the most radical thing a fashion designer could do was not to create something new but to make visible something that had always been there — the dummy on which the dress was made, the labor that preceded the luxury, the flatness that precedes the form.
 By 1995, the house had established a vocabulary of revelation: every collection found new ways to make the hidden visible, to turn the backstage into the show.
-The Stockman dummy, stripped of its utilitarian anonymity, became a protagonist — fashion’s invisible armature, suddenly, thrillingly, on display.
+The Stockman dummy, stripped of its utilitarian anonymity, became fashion’s most unlikely star — and in Margiela’s hands, the most eloquent argument that the process of making is as beautiful as the thing that is made.